 Educating yourself on motorcycle safety is a must, whether you are an experienced rider or a beginner.
-Always remember that motorcycles are significantly more dangerous than passenger cars.
+Always remember that motorcycles are significantly more dangerous than passenger cars and the injuries resulting from motorcycle crashes are usually severe.
 We strongly suggest that you read the following statistics:

 - According to the motorcycle accident’s website, motorcyclists are 35 times more likely to experience a deadly accident on the road than those in passenger cars.